Mfelizr/Conmiviaje_Server/README.md

-# Project - Restaurant
+# Project - Conmiviaje

 ## Description

-This is a full-stack application that allows users to find and review restaurants.
-Users can create an account, log in, and add restaurants to their favorites.
-They can also add, edit, and delete restaurants.
+This is a full-stack application that allows users to find a destiny where they want to travel to, and get information for living or move to that country.
+There are two kind of users.
+Admin users and external users.
+The Users can create an account, log in, and add offers to their favorites.
+The Admin user can add, edit, and delete offers.

 ## Installation